 The bottom of the marketing funnel is where the magic (selling) happens.
 It is appropriate to target people at this stage with requests for a demo, but you don’t want to be too eager to close that you start spamming them.
 Valuable marketing assets in this stage include customer success stories and comparison sheets, which make the buyer totally comfortable with your solution before your sales team goes in for the close.

-A sales funnel is a method of tracking and illustrating your prospects’ conversion rates between pipeline stages.
 A sales funnel report plays a key role in any sales strategy by helping you figure out where to re-focus your efforts in order to close the most deals.
-And of course, your sales pipeline is the path your customers take, separated into stages.
-Think of it this way: A pipeline reflects what your sales team does during the course of a sale, and a funnel measures how well they’re doing it.
+And using the right tools makes all the difference.